ssanj/describe/QUESTIONS.md

 What is a safe way to convert from Type to a TypeSymbol and TermSymbol.
 Option[TypeInfo] (ClassInfo, Module Info), Option[TermInfo] (ValInfo, VarInfo, MethodInfo)

+Do we need to override equals and hashCode to allow for proper comparisons?
+Eg. contains?

 Should we only list public entities?

+How does the "normal" equals matching working with Symbol?
+Does it change if we have different owners?

+How to handle typeclasses in a context?
+Show for fullMethodNames, Show for name, show for Method definitions?
+Add context as a type param?

+Show[Context, T]